TezBaydu/Milestone-Project-3-Cooking/README.md

 - Col classes have padding right 15px and will not fill page
 - iphone 5 nav menu items not listed correctly
 - background image not showing
-- Profile: view recipe button applied but link required to recipe card
 - Home page
 - Contact page
-- View Recipe for Members: displays all cards not just Public

 ### Notes to consider